skif-web/monitor/README.md

 If no config files finded on boot, system will use default build-in configs.

-Zabbix database storad in RAM.
+Zabbix database stored in RAM.
 Every boot system restore database from microsd files, using last dump( called zabbixFullDump{timestamp_of_dump}.sql
 If no dump finded, system will use defauls zabbix dump's for fresh-installed system Every 15 minutes and every shutdown system make new dump.